ppkantorski/eGPU-toggler/README.md

 4. Make sure the Razer Core X is turned on and plugged into your MBP through the TB2 port.
 Then double click on the .lnk shortcut and click "Yes".
 After a successful bridge is made, the script will automatically end.

 # Side-note
 The script should work with other eGPUs and TB1/TB2 MBPs, but I have not tested it.
-A few simple modifications would be required for different MBP models.
+A few simple modifications (changing driver IDs) would be required for different MBP models.
 DevCon (Devcon.exe), the Device Console, is a command-line tool that displays detailed information about devices on computers running Windows.
 It is a free Microsoft package and not my own script.
 I do not proclaim ownership of it.